pdf-tools-app/pdf-bot-legal/terms.md

 ### 4.1.
 Features
 PRO may include:
 - Increased file size limits
 - Access to premium tools
-- Higher processing priority

 ### 4.2.
 Payments
-Payments are processed through Stripe or Telegram.
+Payments are processed through Stripe.
 We do not store payment card data.

 ### 4.3.
 Refunds
-All refunds follow Stripe or Telegram Payment policies.
+All refunds follow Stripe policies.
 We do not issue direct refunds.

 ---